DuffyTJ89/Gesture-based-UI-project/README.md

 # Voice controlled Snake

 The aim of this project was to develop an application with a Natural User Interface.
-We chose to implement Myo armband controles on the classsic mobile game Snake.
+We chose to implement voice commands on the classsic mobile game Snake.

 # Technologies used
   - Unity